LachlanGunn/oic/README.md

 platform for the Arduino Uno.

-Communication shall be via the virtual serial port provided by the device, which shall provide a fully conformant implementation of SCPI.
+Communication shall be via the virtual serial port provided by the device, which shall provide a bare-bones implementation of SCPI.

 In addition to the basic platform, this release will include two virtual
 instruments: